CordlessWool/website/content/en/index.md

 layout: $layout/Intro.svelte
 ---

-Poor planning, vague requirements, or miscommunication between tech and management waste time and money.
-I help prevent exactly that – with technical project management that drives clear decisions, aligns teams, and ensures delivery.
+Poor planning, vague requirements, or miscommunication between tech and management waste **time** and **money**.
+I help prevent exactly that – with technical **project management** that drives clear decisions, aligns teams, and ensures delivery.

 Whether it's launching a new product or streamlining an internal system, my approach combines structure with flexibility to keep projects moving forward without unnecessary overhead.